 Ensure you have a good data connection

 If you’re using Wi-Fi, make sure that you’re connected to the right Wi-Fi network by going to Settings > Wi-Fi and also check to make sure that you have strong enough of a signal strength and that you don’t need to log into the network from Safari if it’s an institution network that requires you to log into a portal.

 If you’re using Cellular, make sure that you have cellular data enabled from Settings > Cellular and make sure that your signal is strong enough for a decent internet connection.
 You should use LTE whenever possible since it typically has the best data speeds.

 Disable any active VPNs

-If you’re using a VPN that might be blocking Apple’s digital content stores from working, then you should try disabling your VPN momentarily from Settings > VPN to see if you’re able to connect or not.
+If you’re using a VPN that might be blocking Apple’s digital content stores from working, then you should try disabling your VPN momentarily from Settings > General > VPN to see if you’re able to connect or not.
 If it works after disabling your VPN, then the VPN was the problem all along.

 Do other machines on the same network have the same problem?

 If you can isolate the problem to just your iOS device, then you know it’s your device acting up.
 You can check to see if it’s your device or if it’s Apple’s servers by checking another iOS device or another Mac or PC to see if those machines also have the same connectivity problems.
 If they don’t, then your iOS device is the problem; if they do, you might suspect Apple’s servers are having a hiccup and you should try again later.

 You should never rule out that your wireless router may be experiencing issues.
 In the event that you see endless error messages, you can also try resetting your router to reset your internet connection, and this might resolve the issue.

 Check to see if Apple’s servers are down